Updated May 15th

 No. On April 27 Governor Abbott announced that the statewide stay-at-home order would end on April 30.
 Beginning May 1, restaurants, stores, and other businesses were allowed to open at 25% capacity, while maintaining social distancing and disinfecting requirements.
 There are also regulations for church gatherings.
 However, Life Church’s current ministry and service format will not allow everyone to gather safely under these conditions.

 Therefore, at this time we are NOT assembling together for worship at Life Church and will continue to worship online.
 Stay tuned for future announcements regarding reopening our worship gatherings.

 If you want to share your thoughts about reopening, please take our survey.
 We want to hear from you!

 Are the Life Church buildings open on the weekdays?

-No. At this time, our buildings are closed.
+No. At this time, our buildings are closed to the public, except for specific ministry activity.
 For more information on individual ministries and/or meetings, please contact your ministry leader.